Business Rate Retail Relief discount

 Complete and return the application form confirming your entitlement but please read the qualification criteria notes carefully before deciding whether you might qualify and whether you can apply.
 You may need to take advice from your accountants if you are unsure about state aid.

-The Government has also introduced a business rates holiday for nurseries in England for 2020/21.
-100% relief will be given to properties that are being used as follows :
+The Government has also introduced a business rates holiday for nurseries in England for 2020/21 and 2021/22.
+100% relief will apply up to 30 June 2021, before reducing to 66% relief and will be given to properties that are being used as follows :

 - occupied by providers on Ofsted's Early Years Register